Let’s ensure that the next generation of leaders is equipped with valuable skills | Ghana News Agency

 by Morkporkpor Anku

-Accra, May 30, GNA -Ms Diana Asonaba Dappah, a Deputy Attorney-General and Minister of Justice, says it is a collective responsibility to ensure that the next generation of leaders are equipped with the valuable skills and confidence to make an impact.
+Accra, June 07, GNA – Ms Diana Asonaba Dappah, a Deputy Attorney-General and Minister of Justice, says it is a collective responsibility to ensure that the next generation of leaders are equipped with the valuable skills and confidence to make an impact.

 She said, hence, the continuous call to support the journey to equality and empowerment of the young generation to contribute to national development.